 On a monthly basis, the County will bill the City at a rate equal to \$2.77 per each 1,000 gallons of wastewater flow.
-Additionally, the City will pay to the County the Sewer Readiness to Serve Fee, which is equal to \$4,347 per month.
-Each year in March, the Readiness to Serve Fee will increase by 3%.
+Additionally, the City will pay to the County the Sewer Readiness to Serve Fee, which is equal to \$4,893 per month.
+Each year in March, the rate per thousand and the Readiness to Serve Fee will increase by 3%.
 The minimum commitment by the City under the Agreement is as follows: